PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_includes.rst

     The playlist repository has an empty placeholder ``README.md`` that should give an overview of the solution.
     The ``README.md`` should provide skillet-specific details such as what the playlist does, variable input descriptions, and caveats and requirements.
 Some playlist-specific information to include:

     * Information about the submodules and the content they contain
     * A reminder that when cloning a repository with a submodule, existing submodules will need to be initiated and updated before use.
 To do this, run the following commands:
         * Clone the repository ``git clone <clone_link>``
         * ``git submodule init``
         * ``git submodule update``
-        * Remind users to update the submodule as needed, since that is not done automatically as new commits are released
+    * Remind users to update the submodule as needed, since that is not done automatically as new commits are released.
+To do this, run the following commands:
         * Open the playlist repository
         * Run ``git submodule update --remote --merge``
         * Commit and Push any changes

     ``README.md`` uses the markdown formatting language.
 Numerous examples can be found in the skillet files.
 There is also a wide array of `markdown cheat sheets`_ you can find using Google searches.